PWNAGERobotics/ScoutingPASS/README.md

 ### **Easy hosting**
   * Self-hosting via GitHub.
 (See directions below)
 ### [The Blue Alliance Integration](https://thebluealliance.com)
   * Pull data for the event from The Blue Alliance.
-Team #s, Team Names and Schedules
+Team #s, Team Names, and Schedules
 ### [Google Sheets Integration](docs/GoogleSheets.md)
   * Details on how to use ScoutingPASS with Google Sheets spreadsheet